Leer | Learn

 1. Get a good teach yourself Afrikaans book

 I prefer learning from books rather than from websites and over the years I have bought quite a few, but I do think that Lydia McDermott’s Complete Afrikaans in the Teach Yourself series is currently the best.
 Of course, once you’ve bought it you need to use it but you can teach yourself a lot of Afrikaans.
 Learning Afrikaans is doable, so you should not be deterred.
-There are also quite a few dictionary apps you can install.
+However, just listening to the audio without reading the text will not teach you a language, which leads me onto the next tip.

-I recently bought some lessons on italki.com because it is a lot easier to buy one-hour lessons for about $10 (it is priced in dollars) than to find classes or even speakers outside South Africa.
+I have taken some lessons on italki.com because it is a lot easier to buy one-hour lessons for about $10 (it is priced in dollars) than to find classes or even speakers outside South Africa.
 There are some great tutors online and you can take formal structured lessons or informal conversation lessons.
-It’s the best resource available especially if you´re learning overseas.
+Other online language providers are available.

 I email and use WhatsApp with my South African friends in Afrikaans even though they are mostly English South Africans.
 I appreciate their willingness to write in Afrikaans.
 There probably are also Afrikaans groups on Telegram as well, but I have not looked.

-I have also created and translated some short articles on the Afrikaans Wikipedia on a range of subjects that just interest me which are not necessarily related to or relevant to Afrikaans or South Africa or Africa.
+I have also written and translated some short articles on the Afrikaans Wikipedia on a range of subjects that just interest me and are not relevant to Afrikaans or South Africa or Africa.
 Knowledge in any language is still knowledge and I think it’s important that smaller Wikipedias (in terms of number of articles published) carry a good range of articles from across the world; just because it is a “small” language doesn’t mean the Wikipedia should focus only on topics immediately relevant to it.

 Running conversations in your head is a really useful way to work out what you are trying to say and to think in the language so that when you do need to speak it you are confident about what you want to say.
 It can really sap your confidence if you trip up as soon as you try to speak a few words and Afrikaans speakers will usually switch quite willingly to English which won’t help you learn.
 All you can do is stick at it.

 I signed up for Dutch evening classes when I started learning Afrikaans.
-It left me with a bit of Dutch-sounding accent, but it helped me a lot and referring to Dutch can be really useful for vocabulary and grammar if you are unsure.
+It left me with a bit of Dutch-sounding accent which didn’t matter, and it helped me a lot and Dutch can be really useful for vocabulary and grammar if you are unsure.
 Afrikaans certainly made the Dutch Duolingo course quite straightforward.
-In particular, watching DVDs with Dutch subtitles has helped me learn a lot of new words.
+Watching DVDs with spoken and subtitled Dutch has helped me to learn new words.
 As to whether Standard Dutch or Flemish is easier for Afrikaans learners I don’t have an opinion.

-I am slightly going out on a limb on this point, but South African English is a good reference for your accent if you have no other reference.
-By this I mean, you hear far more South Africans speaking English in the media and life outside South Africa than you hear Afrikaans speakers.
-You can sometimes tell whether a South African speaking is an Afrikaans or English first language speaker, but the differences are too slight for a leaner to need to consider.
-You will pick up how words spoken in both languages are pronounced and where the stress falls.
-Don’t aspire to perfect accuracy.
-It doesn’t matter if your accent is not authentic.
+I am going out on a limb here, but South African English is a good reference for your accent if you have no other reference.
+You hear far more South Africans speaking English than you hear Afrikaans speakers.
+This will help you pick up how words spoken in both languages are pronounced and some vocabulary.

-Sure it’s not perfect comparison, but as with the Dutch accent it is very useful, but language is about communication.
-The more you speak a language with native speakers the more accent will shift towards resembling theirs.
+It’s not the exact likeness, but like the Dutch accent and pronunciation it is helpful.
+Language is about communication and not perfection or being totally believable.
+The more you speak a language with native speakers the more you accent will start resembling theirs.

 3 thoughts on “Leer | Learn